-Geared for Safety, the All-New 2005 Chrysler 300 and Dodge Magnum Offer State-of-the-Industry Performance and Crash Protection
+Geared for Safety, the All-new 2005 Chrysler 300 and Dodge Magnum Offer State-of-the-industry Performance and Crash Protection

-February 5, 2004, Auburn Hills, Mich. -
+October 6, 2004, Auburn Hills, Mich. -

-The latest vehicles to debut in the 2005 Chrysler Group lineup - the Chrysler 300 and Dodge Magnum -- offer a total safety package of engineering and technological advancements and rear-wheel drive technology designed to protect and perform in every season.
+The Chrysler 300 and Dodge Magnum offer a total safety package of engineering and technological advancements and rear-wheel-drive technology designed to protect and perform in every season.

-Many manufacturers of luxury and performance sedans retained rear-wheel-drive because of the superior performance and handling characteristics.
+Many manufacturers of luxury and performance sedans retained rear-wheel drive because of the superior performance and handling characteristics.
 The RWD configuration of the Chrysler 300 and Dodge Magnum gave designers the freedom and flexibility to create a strong body structure with new dimensions.
-Advancements in technology enabled Chrysler Group engineers to develop a rear-wheel-drive platform for a large-car and truck with all season capability.
+Advancements in technology enabled Chrysler Group engineers to develop a rear-wheel-drive platform for a large car and truck with all-season capability.

-Technologies available in the Chrysler 300 and Dodge Magnum such as Electronic Stability Program (ESP), All-Speed Traction Control, Anti-Lock Brake Systems (ABS) have reached new levels of advancement over time.
-These advancements combined with improved tire design provide more overall balance and control of rear-wheel drive vehicles in a variety of surface and weather conditions.
+Technologies available in the Chrysler 300 and Dodge Magnum such as Electronic Stability Program (ESP), All-speed Traction Control System (TCS), Anti-lock Brake Systems (ABS) have reached new levels of advancement over time.
+These advancements, combined with improved tire design, provide more overall balance and control of rearwheel drive vehicles in a variety of surface and weather conditions.

-"Rear-wheel-drive technology is in our DNA," said Burke Brown, Chief Engineer, Chrysler 300 and Dodge Magnum.
-"From end to end, the execution of the Chrysler 300 and Dodge Magnum signifies not only our return to creating outstanding rear-wheel-drive vehicles, but our ongoing commitment to performance and safety."
+"Rear-wheel drive technology is in our DNA," said Burke Brown, Chief Engineer, Chrysler 300 and Dodge Magnum.
+"From end to end, the execution of the Chrysler 300 and Dodge Magnum signifies not only our return to creating outstanding rear-wheel-drive vehicles, but also our ongoing commitment to performance and safety."